Skip to Cookie Banner Skip to content Skip to footer

 .hero-subtitle{ width: 80%; } .hero-energy-lines { width: 70%; right: -10; bottom: -15; } @media (max-width: 575.98px) { .hero-energy-lines { background-size: 200% auto; width: 100%; } }

 As an investor, it’s natural to feel uncertain from time to time.
 This is especially true when markets are reacting sharply to changing economic conditions.
-We’ve certainly experienced this during the COVID-19 pandemic, as it continues to impact global economies, financial markets and our daily lives in unprecedented ways.
-During this period of crisis, it can be helpful to reflect on the past as a means to help frame the eventual path forward.
+During periods of crisis, it can be helpful to reflect on the past as a means to help frame the eventual path forward.

 Setting the stage